 The entire concept is unique and exciting.
 Something completely different than the Broward Cultural Division's Public Art and Design Program has done yet.

-evening began with a private reception at a restaurant adajant to the park.
+The evening began with a private reception at a restaurant adajant to the park.
 The glasses were clinking, the spirits were lifted, smiles were flashed.
 At around 6 p.m. we left the reception, were handed a complimentary blanket and we walked across the street into the circle.
 There were crowds of people entering the park.
 There was "Britto Central" set up in a tent selling original Romero Britto merchandise.
 Oh, did I mention that Romero Britto was at the event too??

 After checking in at a tent and receiving a huge ArtsPark button and a bottle of water and we were pointed over to the VIP area that had been "roped" off with red ribbons.
 There in the third row sat Joel and Adina, my sweet family had saved me a chair!
 Rachel was home not feeling too well.

 Steve and Rande sat behind me.
 Claire sat on the other side of the audience so that she was closer to the Baobab tree because at the appropriate time she was going over to the tree to stand in front of the webcam to wave at Ritsuko, who couldn't be here because she was in Japan!
-But thanks to her e-sculpture she was able to be part o
+But thanks to her e-sculpture she was able to be part of the ceremony.

-visit Cathy Zaden back in the 1980s!
+The evening went on and on, each and every city commissioner came up to the podium and spoke, including the city manager, Cameron Benson -- who I remember as a kid fresh out of college coming into our office to visit Cathy Zaden back in the 1980s!
 Finally Margi Nothard, the lead architect, spoke and gave a "walking tour" of the park and artwork and a two-minute video was shown which featured the mayor of Hollywood and our public artist Ritsuko Taho.

 The fountain was lit with lots of pomp and circumstance -- music and lasers, oohs and aaahs were heard from the crowd.
-The crowd was allowed to experience the movements of the water sculpture and watch the changing lights and were even sprinkled with droplet
+The crowd was allowed to experience the movements of the water sculpture and watch the changing lights and were even sprinkled with droplets thanks to the very heavy gusts of wind that blew them in various directions.

 It was a dramatic moment.